AuthorityWu/DGUT-ALIS/content/research/research.md

   <div>
     <div style="float:left; padding-left: 20px; width: 100%">
       <span>
         Anomaly detection is an important topic in data mining to identify data points, events, and/or observations that deviate from the data’s normal behavior.
 Anomalous data can indicate critical incidents, such as a technical glitch, or potential opportunities, e.g., a change in consumer behavior.
 We are currently developing one-class classifiers for anomaly detection.
 We are also interested in studying the relationship between anomaly detection and adversarial examples.
-Figure 6 illustrates the differences.
+Figure 6 illustrates the subtle difference of these two types.
       </span>
     </div>
     <div style="width: 100%;">